soloeinsteinmit/grokking-deep-learning/chapter2/notes.md

-# CHAPTER 2: foundamental concepts: How do Machine Learn
+# CHAPTER 2: foundamental concepts: How do Machines Learn

 In this chapter